Why indian choose overseas education

 • The 21 IIMs together offer around 5,100–5,500 seats each year, from over 200,000 CAT applicants.

-• Even in new-age IIMs like Indore, the acceptance rate is under 0.3 per cent for the general category, while IIM Mumbai admits only about 11 per cent of applicants across categories.
+• Even in new-age IIMs like Indore, the acceptance rate is under 0.3 per cent for the general category, while newly restructured institutes like IIM Mumbai consistently maintain sharply competitive single digit acceptance rates across all categories.

 The Consequence: Exam Stress and Decision Shift